By Ray Roman | December 29, 2021

-When it comes to choosing the best family RV for your family there is a variety of things you need to consider.
+When it comes to choosing the best family RV for your family, there are various things you need to consider.
 There are hundreds of floor plans and styles to choose from.
 Try narrowing down your choices by answering these questions.

-If you want to go straight to the individual camper details click on any of the model links in the table of contents.
+If you want to go straight to the individual camper details, click on any model links in the table of contents.

 What type of camper trailer do I want?

-Non-motorized campers can be broken down into 4 types.
+Non-motorized campers can be broken down into four types.

 Pop Up Campers: Pop-ups are affordable and can be towed with a small SUV in most cases.
-They are compact and expand to provide reasonable living space.
+They are compact and expand to provide good living space.

-Hybrid Campers: Hybrid travel trailers are a combination of a pop-up and travel trailers.
-Hybrids have hard sides that fold-up like a popup.
-Once they are fully opened up they provide as much space as a comparable travel trailer.
-Due to their ability to fold they can be towed by small trucks and some SUVs.
+Hybrid Campers: Hybrid travel trailers are a combination of pop-up and travel trailers.
+Hybrids have hard sides that fold up like a pop-up.
+Once they are fully open, they provide as much space as a comparable travel trailer.
+Due to their ability to fold, they can be towed by small trucks and some SUVs.

 How do you intend to use your camper?

-Some folks just use their campers for the weekend and don’t mind tight quarters, however, others want to relax by the lake for weeks and want lots of space and amenities.
+Some folks use their campers for the weekend and don’t mind tight quarters; however, others want to relax by the lake for weeks and want lots of space and amenities.
 Think about your other family members and how they intend to use the camper.
-Some prefer being outside most of the time while others would just like to curl up with a book somewhere inside.
+Some prefer being outside most of the time, while others just like to curl up with a book somewhere inside.

 How long will your camping trips be?

-Will you be a weekend warrior or will it be full-time RV living?
-If your travel trailer is going to be your second home or even your primary residence then you’ll want residential-type amenities.
+Will you be a weekend warrior, or will it be full-time RV living?
+If your travel trailer is your second home or even your primary residence, then you’ll want residential-type amenities.
 Lots of storage, a full-sized fridge, pantry, dry-bath are all features you’ll want to see in your chosen camper.

 How many people will need a bed?

-If it’s just you and your significant other then a small travel trailer will do just fine, but if you are a family of 5 then you’ll need more beds.
-Also, think about your kids especially if they are young.
-Camping with kids is a lot different than camping with teenagers as they want their own space and privacy.
+If it’s just you and your significant other, then a small travel trailer will do just fine, but if you are a family of 5, then you’ll need more beds.
+Also, think about your kids, especially if they are young.
+Camping with kids is different from camping with teenagers as they want their own space and privacy.

 What is the towing capacity of your vehicle?

 An F-150 can easily tow over 8,000 lbs., whereas a Toyota Tacoma can tow a lot less.
-If all you have is a small SUV your towing capabilities are limited.
+If all you have is a small SUV, your towing capabilities are limited.
 Also, keep in mind that just because your vehicle can tow 5,000 that your camper should be the same weight.
-You need to leave enough horsepower for uneven terrain, merging on highways, etc.
+It would be best if you left enough horsepower for uneven terrain, merging on highways, etc.